-- provide a brief description of the presentation of OS Terrain 50 in its supply formats; and - provide Licensed System Suppliers with as much detail as necessary to enable OS Terrain 50 files to be easily understood and processed by application software.
+- provide a brief description of the presentation of OS Terrain 5 in its supply formats; and - provide licensed system suppliers with as much detail as necessary to enable OS Terrain 5 files to be easily understood and processed by application software.

-OS Terrain 50 is available to download as:
+OS Terrain 5 is available to download as:

-- 50 m grid in ASCII grid and GML 3.2.1 (simple features profile level 0). - 10 m contours in GML 3.2.1 (simple features profile level 0). - 10 m contours in Esri® shapefile.
+- 5 metre grid in ASCII grid and GML 3.2.1 (simple features profile level 0). - 5 metre contours and spot heights in GML 3.2.1 (simple features profile level 0). - 5 metre contours and spot heights in Esri shapefile.

-Chapter 2 ASCII grid for OS Terrain 50 grid
+Chapter 2 ASCII grid for OS Terrain 5 grid